Swap-Nova/freeCodeCamp_Responsive_Web_Design/README.md

 ` Lesson-3: Learn CSS Colors by Building a Set of Colored Markers `

 ` Lesson-4: Learn HTML Forms by Building a Registration Form `

+` Lesson-5: Learn the CSS Box Model by Building a Rothko Painting `